myme/nix-templates/README.md

 ## [Haskell](./haskell)

-A "complete" Haskell setup with basic toolchain, `hls`, other 🍬.
+A "complete" Haskell setup with basic toolchain, `hls`, and other goodies 🍬.

 ![Nix Haskell example](./images/nix-haskell-template.gif)